Visit our flagship news portal commonspace.eu

 An understanding of radicalisation, and developing a response to it

-Globalisation and connectivity have their negative side too.
+Globalisation and connectivity have their negative sides too.
 Radicalisation has shown a capacity to spread quickly, often leading to violence.
-Vulnerable groups – be they whole communities and tribes in the Sahel, or disenchanted sons of migrants in the slums of Paris, are prone to fall victim of radicalisation.
+Vulnerable groups – be they whole communities and tribes in the Sahel, or disenchanted sons of migrants in the slums of Paris – are prone to fall victim to radicalisation.
 No religious or ethnic group is immune.
 White communities impacted by economic downturns are equally likely to succumb to extreme ideas, leading some to see violence as a solution.
-LINKS Europe works to understand the phenomena, including the connection between radicalisation and violent conflicts, and on ways of fighting back against this dangerous trend.
+LINKS Europe works to understand the phenomenon, including the connection between radicalisation and violent conflicts, and on ways of fighting back against this dangerous trend.

 Images of some of our recent events